Skip to content

 ves c&p exam

-A favorable C&P exam is the best way to ensure you get a VA rating that accurately reflects your disability.
+A favorable C and P exam is the best way to ensure you get a VA rating that accurately reflects your disability.
 Your rating will be directly related to the medical examiner’s findings.
-C&P exams are especially important if your disability is worsening, as a rating change may be necessary to help you receive additional compensation.
+C and P exams are especially important if your disability is worsening, as a rating change may be necessary to help you receive additional compensation.

-Attending your C&P exam is critical.
+Attending your C and P exam is critical.
 Failing to do so can have dire consequences, including losing your VA benefits.
 If you’re making an initial claim or an increased rating claim, it will likely be denied if you miss your appointment without notice.
-Additionally, if the VA scheduled your C&P exam to determine whether a rate reduction is in order, they will likely move ahead with the reduction even in your absence.
+Additionally, if the VA scheduled your C and P exam to determine whether a rate reduction is in order, they will likely move ahead with the reduction even in your absence.

 If you can’t make your appointment, call the VA as soon as possible to reschedule.
 Document the date and time of the call and the name of the person you speak with to reschedule your appointment.

-What Should I Expect at a C&P Exam?
+What Should I Expect at a C and P Exam?

-The C&P exam is usually conducted by a salaried or contracted VA physician to document the current severity of the condition, or conditions, considered for disability benefits.
+The C and P exam is usually conducted by a salaried or contracted VA physician to document the current severity of the condition, or conditions, considered for disability benefits.

 The VA allocates disability benefits for every service-related condition, so you may need a different C&P Exam (or they may all be done simultaneously) for each condition you have.

-The purpose of the C&P exam is to give the VA accurate information to rate each disability.
+The purpose of the c and p exam is to give the VA accurate information to rate each disability.
 The information gathered during the exam should be related to connecting the disability to your service and a rating of the severity of each condition.

 You should be prepared to provide a full medical history and expect the conducting physician to order tests, measurements, or any other documentation necessary to rate the severity of the condition.